Lakshman265055/LTTSproject/1_Requirements/Readme.md

 ## High Level Requirements:
 --- TBD in Tabular Format
 -- ID | Description | Status (Implemented/Future)
-HR01	User shall be able to add new Student record	Techincal	TBD-S1 HR02	User shall be able to delete a Student record	Technical	TBD-S1 HR03	User shall be able to print a Student record	Technical	TBD-S1 HR04	User shall be able to check whether a Student is eligible	Technical	TBD-S1 HR05	User shall be able to make choices on what to do on a Student record	Technical	TBD-S1 HR06	Data should not be lost in case of faliure	Scenario	FUTURE HR07	Data should not be lost in case of faliure	Scenario	TBD-S1
+* User shall be able to add new Student record
+* User shall be able to delete a Student record
+* User shall be able to print a Student record
+* User shall be able to check whether a Student is eligible	Technical
+* User shall be able to make choices on what to do on a Student record	Technical
+* Data should not be lost in case of faliure
+* Data should not be lost in case of faliure
 ##  Low level Requirements:
 * New record shall be added by providing all the asked information
 * Student record shall be deleted completely
 * All the information of the student given should be printed
 * Should be able to find the eligibility of the student without mistakes
 * Should be able to give user different choices like add,delete,print etc
 * When user Log off the system, message shall be prompted asking the user to save new records to file before exiting or not